Biopiracy: Neem tree

-In the arid areas of India, the neem tree, or Azadirachta indica, is a fast-growing evergreen of up to 20 meters in height.
-From its roots to leaves, the tree contains a number of potent chemical compounds, including azadirachtin which can be found in the seeds.
+In the arid areas of India, the neem tree, or Azadirachta indica, is a fast-growing evergreen tree of up to 20 meters in height that contains a number of potent chemical compounds, including azadirachtin which can be found in the seeds.
 The neem tree has applications in medicine, toiletries, contraception, timber, fuel, and in agriculture.
 Historically, access to the neem tree's various products has been free or cheap.
-There are about 14 million neem trees in India, and the centuries old village techniques of seed oil extraction and pesticidal emulsions do not require expensive equipment.
-Villagers relied on the large number of different medicinal compounds accessible through the neem material which were commonly available.
+There are about 14 million neem trees in India, and the centuries old village technique used to turn the tree into a pesticidal emulsion does not require expensive equipment.
+Villagers relied on the large number of different medicinal compounds accessible through the neem material which was easily grown.
 When US timber importer Robert Larson noticed the tree's usefulness in 1971, he conducted research over the next decade on the pesticidal properties in the neem extract called Margosan-O. After gaining clearance for the product from the US Environmental Protection Agency (EPA) in 1985, he sold the patent for the product to W.R.
 Grace.
-While the corporation patented the neem tree seed extract for their antifungal spray, Neemex in 1994, neem extracts have been used by rural farmers in India for more than 2,000 years in insect repellants.
+While the corporation patented their neem tree oil antifungal spray, Neemex in 1994, neem extracts have been used by rural farmers in India for around 2,000 years.

 Challenge against patent

 India-based Research Foundation for Science, Technology, and Ecology (RFSTE) challenged the US patent with the claim that the qualities of the neem tree and their use had been known in India for over 2,000 years.
 The Congressional Research Service (CRS) reported to US Congress in justification of the patent claiming that the synthetic form or the process of synthesis of the naturally occurring compound should be patentable.
-However, the process of synthesis which W.R.
-Grace claims to be a genuine innovation is simply an advance on Indian techniques which only exists in the context the ignorance of the West.
 The patent was finally overturned by the EPO in 2000.
 The village neem tree has become a symbol of Indian Indigenous knowledge and resistance against transnational corporations, and protestors against international property rights legislation carried twigs or branches of neem.

-Hoodia cactus
+Hoodia

-The Hoodia cactus of the Kalahari Desert was used for thousands of years by the nomadic San people in southern Africa to help survive through hunger and thirst during their long expeditions in the desert.
-In 2016, the South African Council for Scientific and Industrial Research (CSIR) gained a government-funded patent for a new drug (P57) derived from the cactus for its appetite-suppressing qualities.
+The Hoodia plant of the Kalahari Desert was used for thousands of years by the nomadic San people in southern Africa to help survive through hunger and thirst during their long expeditions in the desert.
+In 2016, the South African Council for Scientific and Industrial Research (CSIR) gained a government-funded patent for a new weight loss drug called (P57) derived from the plant.
 CSIR scientists isolated the P57 molecule in 1996 after decades of research on indigenous plants.
-The patented formula was sold to western pharmaceutical multinational companies Pfizer and Phytopharm as a miracle drug for weight loss.
+The rights to the P57 patent were then sold to western pharmaceutical companies Pfizer and Phytopharm.